 If you're looking for a set of bumper plates that provides more comfort and safety to your lifting sessions, these bumper plates from DMoose are an excellent option.

 Chest, Shoulders, and Triceps

-- Face Pulls, 3 sets of 12 reps
+- Face Pulls, 3 sets with 12 reps in each set.

 Back, Bicep, and Abs